openharmony/developtools_hapsigner/README.md

          ├── -subCaCertFile                   # Subordinate CA certificate, which is mandatory when outForm is certChain.
          ├── -outFile                         # Certificate file (certificate or certificate chain) to generate.
 It is optional.
 The file is output to the console if this parameter is not specified.

-5. Generate a profile debugging or release certificate.
+5.Generate a profile debugging or release certificate.

     generate-profile-cert: generate a profile debugging or release certificate.
          ├── -keyAlias                        # Key alias.
 It is mandatory.